 There are 6 million jobs in the Ile de France region for a GDP of 612 billion euros (83% in services), the largest of any European region.
 75% of multinational companies with over 500 employees chose the city to locate their European head office, many of them in La Défense business district.
 The city has the highest concentration of headquarters of the 500 largest international companies in Europe.
 Lesser known, many start-up companies settled in downtown, attracted by Paris workforce quality and her lifestyle.
 Station F is the world's largest start-up incubator.
 The city is among the top exhibition and congress cities in the world.
 The biennial Motor Show is the most visited in the world and the Air Show Le Bourget is a biennial world class event.

 The city hosts the French Government, 150 embassies and the headquarters of international organizations such as Eutelsat, the European Space Agency, the OECD, Unesco and Unicef.
 Paris is world's number two city for headquarters of international organizations behind Brussels, ahead of London and New York City.
-In 2015, Paris was, behind Berlin, the second organizer of international association meetings in the world with 186 meetings (ICCA statistics).
+In 2017, Paris was, behind Barcelona, the second organizer in the world of international association meetings with 190 meetings (ICCA statistics).

 The city is divided into 20 arrondissements numbered 1 to 20.
 The first arrondissement contains the Ile de la Cite, the Louvre and the Tuileries Gardens.